flancian/garden/Open Letter to Google.md

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I will try to include [[links]].

-As you read these proposals, please keep in mind this: if not these proposals, which would you make?
-If you want, ask yourself: which proposals would indeed improve a tech company of your choice more than these ones?
+As you read these proposals, please think and report back optionally: if not these proposals, which?

-In that spirit: if you share a proposal for the betterment of Google, I will at least add a link here.
+It is spirit: if you share a proposal for the betterment of Google, I will at least add a link here.
 If you share a proposal for the betterment of the internet or society at large, please consider joining this Agora :)

 ## What the Agora and Google are